-St Anne’s has an excellent range of College accommodation and is unique in offering on-site accommodation to undergraduate students for at least three years of their degrees.
+St Anne’s has an excellent range of College accommodation and can offer on-site accommodation to undergraduate students for at least three years of their degrees.

 All of our undergraduate study-bedrooms are single occupancy, and vary from characterful Victorian to bright and contemporary.
 Students live with others from their year group, with rooms allocated by a ballot each year.
 All accommodation includes kitchens, which are shared by approximately 9 students, and almost half of our rooms are en-suite.
 These rooms are usually allocated to our third-years.
 Students on four year courses (except Linguists) usually live out for one year in College-rented houses or subsidised private rentals.